 It only seems natural to want to recycle guitar strings, and it can absolutely be done.

-Most guitar strings are either made of nickel, brass, or stainless steel.
+Most electric guitar strings are either made of nickel plated mild steel, or stainless steel, while acoustic guitar strings tend to be made with bronze alloys.
 These metals are all recyclable.
 Usually, these types are common in construction and household items.

 Nickel is often used in electric guitar strings, but also batteries and coins.
 Coins don’t tend to be recyclable for obvious reasons, but batteries are absolutely recycled in large quantities.
 Nickel is a cheap material that can withstand extreme temperatures, thus its use in batteries.
 This makes it hard to recycle though, but it’s still done.